Sayed94h/app-theme/development-strategy.md

 __full user story description__

-As a visitor, I would like to........ and as a website owner or creator, I would like to............
+As a visitor, I want that the webpage is clear and readable and as a website owner or creator, I would like to create responsive and stylish webpage so that visitors enjoiy staying on our website using different devices with different screen sizes.

 ### Branch